narkisr-deprecated/couch-fuse/README.md

 Usage:

 	$ couchfuse -db db_name -path mount_path
-	# each document is a file, rsync cat and other utilites work on them:
+	# each document is represented by folder, rsync cat and other utilites work on them:
 	$ cat mount_path/5195395990213004497
 	$ rsync mount_path/ /some/backup/storage
+        # creating new documents is mkdir away
+        $

 Known limitations: